mattobrien415/blog/content/deep learning/boxing_003.md

 With the math settled, I began searching for a set of historic moneylines for records which I could use in my test set.
 Using a variety of sources (including laborious searching of the Wayback Machine, and locating an actual broker for assistance), I collected a set of 728 moneylines.
 After munging, the final size was 679.

 We now bring our attention back to decision thresholds.
 What would be the optimal value where our $\text{model probability} > \text{some decision threshold}$?
-To determine this, it was merely a matter of looping through thresholds from $\[ 0, 1 \]$ by 0.1 and collecting results.
+To determine this, it was merely a matter of looping through thresholds from $\[ 0, 1 \]$ by 0.1 and collecting the resulting classifications.

-The outputs collects as a function of varying decision threshold were as follows:
+The outputs collects at each of these varying decision thresholds were as follows:

-1. Number of wagers that satisified the criteria and thus were placed
+1. Total number of wagers that satisified the criteria and thus were placed
 2. Number of wagers placed which won
 3. Number of wagers placed which lost
 4. A tabulation of the balance resulting from money won via successful wagers and money lost via unsuccessful wagers
 5. ROI (return on investment): simply $\frac{\text{balance}}{\text{total investment}}$

-The iterations assumed that each bet placed was a \$100 bet.
+We assumed that each bet placed was a \$100 bet.
 Every loss will incur a deduction of \$100, whereas each winning bet will earn a deposit depending on the sportsbook odds.
 This means if the model can predict 'easy' matches, it can win a smaller amount of money, but if the matches are harder to predict, the model can earn more.